-LP4: THIMBLEWINE'S PAWNSHOP
+LP4: Thimblewine's Pawnshop

 One of the few buildings in Skullport to survive long enough to be passed down, Thimblewine's Pawnshop is now owned by Thimblewine's niece, a rock gnome named Krystaleen.
-Adventuring gear can be sold to Krystaleen at its market value according to the PHB.
+Adventuring gear can be sold to Krystaleen at its market value.
+She vehemently does not deal in weapons or armour, as arms dealers are taxed harshly by the Xanathar Guild and forced to give over much of their product.
+As such, she would rather avoid this classification.

 A good number of oddities dot the shelves, as this place serves mostly as a fence for stolen goods.
 There is a 25% chance that a common magic item is among the goods, which Krystaleen sells for anywhere from 80-250gp.
 There is a 10% chance that there is an uncommon magic item, which she sells for 300-800gp.
 Lastly, there is a 1% chance that a rare magic item has made its way here, but Krystaleen never leaves these out on the shelves.
 She will only tell characters about it if they have shown that they have enough money, in either gems or coin, to pay.
 This sum is usually anywhere from 4,000 to 10,000gp, depending on how powerful an item it is.